datawire/ambassador-docs/howtos/tls-termination.md

 kubectl create secret tls tls-cert --cert=cert.pem --key=key.pem
 ```

-## Tell Ambassador Edge Stack to Use this Secret for TLS Termination
+## Tell Ambassador Edge Stack to use this secret for TLS termination

 Now that we have stored our certificate and private key in a Kubernetes secret
 named `tls-cert`, we need to tell Ambassador Edge Stack to use this certificate